huntscript/PythonDataStructures/README.md

 # Python Data Structures
-This repository is a summary of common data structures in python and different ways we can use them.
+This repository is a summary of common data structures in python and different ways to use them.
 - Lists
   * Part 1
     - [Empty lists](lists/part1/lst_empty_lists.py)